Josip Broz Tito: Family and personal life

 As president, Tito had access to extensive (state-owned) property associated with the office and maintained a lavish lifestyle.
 In Belgrade, he resided in the official residence, the Beli Dvor, and maintained a separate private home at 10 Užička Street.
 The Brijuni Islands were the site of the State Summer Residence from 1949 on.
 The pavilion was designed by Jože Plečnik and included a zoo.
-Close to 100 foreign heads of state visited Tito at the island residence, along with film stars such as Elizabeth Taylor, Richard Burton, Sophia Loren, Carlo Ponti, and Gina Lollobrigida.
-On the island of Brijuni, a museum displays photos of the many visitors that Tito received over more than three decades.
+Close to 100 foreign heads of state visited Tito at the island residence, along with film stars.